-Although the distinctions between these trades might seem clear, it can be a bit muddled depending on when we are speaking.
-During the settlement period in North America there weren’t cabinet makers, but only joiners.
+Although the distinctions between these trades might seem clear, it can be a bit muddled depending upon when we are speaking.
+During the settlement period in North America there weren’t cabinet makers, only joiners.
 During the 1600s furniture was simpler and made using mortise and tenon joints.
 The joiner was the craftsman who made things using these basic techniques.
-To see the work of a modern-day joiner who worked at the Plimoth Plantation historic site using these ancient methods, take a look at Peter Follansbee’s blog.
+To see the work of a modern-day joiner working at the Plimoth Plantation historic site using these ancient methods, take a look at Peter Follansbee’s blog.

 During the 18th century craftsmen began making stylish furniture using exotic woods such as mahogany, rosewood and satinwood along with figured veneers.
 They also began building casework (or furniture such as sideboards made from various box-like components ) using new joinery techniques such as dovetails.
 This distinguished the work of the new cabinet maker from the common joiner.
 In fact, the French work for cabinet maker is ébéniste, or a worker making high-style furniture using exotic ebony.